Nodal superconducting gap structure and topological surface states of UTe$_2$: Introduction

 Several recent developments driven by improved sample quality appear to pave the way for significant progress in the understanding of superconductivity in UTe$_2$~\cite{Sakai2022}.
 The superconducting state is not reached by multiple thermodynamic transitions and time-reversal symmetry remains preserved in the ground state condensate~\cite{Ajeesh,Azari2023}.
 It appears that the earlier signatures of time-reversal symmetry breaking below $T_c$ originated from extrinsic sources~\cite{Clara1,Clara2,Iguchi2023,Andersen2024}.
 Thus, the superconducting state most likely resides within a single of the above-mentioned irreps~\cite{Theuss_2024}.
-Another important development is in the description of the normal state low-energy electronic states and their associated Fermi surface.
+Recently, the normal state low-energy electronic structure and Fermi surface have been investigated in detail experimentally.
 Quantum oscillations are consistent with corrugated cylindrical Fermi sheets~\cite{Eaton2024,Weinberger2024}.
 Evidence for a closed Fermi pocket~\cite{Fujimori2019,Miao2020,Broyles2023} is relatively weak, and hence we assume in this work the absence of closed Fermi pockets, which is important for the determination of the leading pairing instability and its associated topological properties~\cite{Ishizuka,Shishidou_2021,Henrik,Tei2023,Ohashi2024}.
 Given the extensive evidence for nodal quasiparticles from e.g. thermal conductivity~\cite{Metz2019,Hayes_thermal}, specific heat~\cite{Kittaka2020,Rosa2022} and penetration depth measurements~\cite{Ishihara2023}, the leading candidates for the superconducting order parameter appear to be B$_{2u}$ and B$_{3u}$.

 Despite these important developments, many unsolved questions remain at present.
 Given that the properties highlighted above withstand further experimental scrutiny, which of the remaining two triplet phases, B$_{2u}$ or B$_{3u}$, are favored, i.e. does UTe$_2$ prefer to exhibit its point nodes on states made up of predominantly uranium or tellurium orbitals?
 Presumably, the answer to this question will eventually relate directly to the underlying mechanism driving this material into a triplet-ordered superconducting phase.
 Importantly, there are also many outstanding questions related to experiments {\it not} pointing directly to either B$_{2u}$ or B$_{3u}$ order~\cite{Suetsugu}.
 Examples come from the probed low-energy excitations extracted from microwave surface impedance and tunnel-diode oscillator experiments~\cite{Ishihara2023,Bae2021,Carlton-Jones}.
 Such probes are inconsistent with single pairs of symmetry-imposed point nodes along the high-symmetry directions of the crystal.
 This has led to discussions of multiple pairs of nodes off the high-symmetry axes and the influence of topological surface states on the screening currents~\cite{Ishihara2023,Carlton-Jones,WuWeyl}.
 Clearly, this calls for further experimental and theoretical studies of the superconducting phase of UTe$_2$, paving the way for a definitive determination of its ground state pairing structure, and thereby a description of both bulk and surface electronic properties.